NumericalMathematics/PositiveIntegrators.jl/docs/src/convergence.md

 # [Experimental convergence order of MPRK schemes](@id convergence_mprk)

-In this tutorial, we check that all implemented MPRK schemes in principle show the expected order of convergence.
+In this tutorial, we check that all implemented MPRK schemes can achieve their expected order of convergence.
-We also address the issue that some methods suffer from order reduction when the solution is close to zero.
+We also address the issue that some methods suffer from order reduction when the solution gets too close to zero.

 ## Conservative production-destruction systems